A robust transparency is necessary at this time in our history.

 the current worldwide shift in global consciousness from tribalism, instability,

-Our ultimate mission is to afford every person in our community
+Our vision is to ultimately afford every person in our community

 opportunities (see example) to explore the sensitivities of the human spirit